Skip to main content

 University institutions

-The autonomy of Spanish universities is reflected in the following powers:
+Organic Law 2/2023 on the University System establishes that the autonomy of Spanish universities is evidenced in the following powers:

-• the drawing up of their statutes and, in the case of private universities, their own rules of organisation and operation, as well as other internal rules;
+• the drawing up of their Statutes, in the case of public universities, and of their organisational and operational rules, in the case of private universities, as well as other internal rules;

-• the election, appointment and dismissal of the corresponding governing and representative bodies;
+• the election, appointment and dismissal of the heads of the corresponding governing and representative bodies;

-• the recruitment, training and promotion of teaching, research, administrative and service staff, and the definition of the conditions under which they are to carry out their activities;
+• the recruitment, training and promotion of teaching and research staff as well as non-teaching staff, and the definition of the conditions for their activities;

 Governance at institutional level